 Land Rehabilitation After Mining

-In developed countries, land reclamation may involve:
+In some countries, land reclamation may involve:

-- environmental impact assessment
+- an environmental impact assessment

-- development of environmental management plans
+- development of an environmental management plan

 - mine closure planning (which must be done before the start of mining operations)

 - and environmental monitoring during operation and after closure

 However, in some areas, particularly in the developing world, government regulations may not be well enforced.